wishpond-dev/HigriseCRM-Client/README.md

 # HighriseCRM::Client

-This gem is designed to communicate with the *Highrise Deals API* through instantiation of the main class **HighriseCRM::Client**.
+This gem is designed to communicate with the *Highrise CRM API* through instantiation of the main class **HighriseCRM::Client**.
-To instantiate you need the API key from a Highrise Deals account.
+To instantiate you need the base site and the api token from a Highrise account.

-This Gem supports the following **Highrise Deals API** methods:
+This Gem supports the following **Highrise CRM API** methods:

 * People
 * Users